 For example, if a stone is predominantly made up of uric acid, patients can undergo standard urinary alkalinization rather than have an interventional procedure 17.

 The bone mineral can be retrospectively subtracted revealing areas of increased fluid attenuation, providing a notable step forward in the detection of occult fractures 1-5.

-The addition of iodine maps and 40-keV monoenergetic images to standard single energy CT images was found to increase reader confidence and accuracy in diagnosing acute bowel ischaemia.
-Ischaemic segments have been found to have lower densities and iodine concentrations compared to non-ischaemic segments 18.
+The addition of iodine maps and 40-keV monoenergetic images to standard single energy CT images was found to increase reader confidence and accuracy in diagnosing acute bowel ischemia.
+Ischemic segments have been found to have lower densities and iodine concentrations compared to non-ischemic segments 18.

 - 1. Coursey CA, Nelson RC, Boll DT et-al. Dual-energy multidetector CT: how does it work, what can it tell us, and when can we use it in abdominopelvic imaging?.
 Radiographics.
 2010;30 (4): 1037-55. doi:10.1148/rg.304095175 - Pubmed citation

 - 2. Reagan AC, Mallinson PI, O'Connell T et-al. Dual-energy computed tomographic virtual noncalcium algorithm for detection of bone marrow edema in acute fractures: early experiences.
 J Comput Assist Tomogr.
 2014;38 (5): 802-5. doi:10.1097/RCT.0000000000000107 - Pubmed citation

 - 3. Pache G, Krauss B, Strohm P et-al. Dual-energy CT virtual noncalcium technique: detecting posttraumatic bone marrow lesions-feasibility study.
 Radiology.
 2010;256 (2): 617-24. doi:10.1148/radiol.10091230 - Pubmed citation